Wm-Mason-Hack-Club/hack-club-challenges/USE-GUIDE.md

     - Use the syntax highlighting and IntelliSense features to help you write code efficiently.

 3. **Running Code**:
-    - Open the terminal by navigating to the menu option, clicking on the terminal icon, or using the shortcut `Ctrl+' `(backtick).
+    - Open the terminal by navigating to the menu option, clicking on the terminal icon, or using the shortcut `Ctrl+Shift+C`.
     - Run your code using the appropriate command for your programming language (e.g., `python3 script.py` for Python).
 > [!WARNING] Each user's terminal is separate, but uses shared resources within the container.
 You will want to coordinate with your team to balance and coordinate actions.